dnvt/dnvt-folio/src/routes/writings/Grid/Padded-Grid.md

 **Reminder:** You only want to use multiple of 8 Spacers to manage spacings and rhythm between components; otherwise, it would break all your component alignment efforts (no 4px or 12px in this instance!).

-In the following visuals, I'm changing a little bit the design of a spacer, for visual clarity.
+In the following visuals, I'm changing a little bit the design of a spacer, for clarity.

 ![List of Spacers](../../assets/images/../../../assets/images/Writings/Grid/spacers.png)